Every now and then, the need arises to bench test a Relay to find out if it's really bad or not.

-This article will help you to bench test the Ford 20 amp multi-purpose Relay in a step by step fashion (there are two articles in site about bench testing a Ford Relay, the other is here: How to Bench Test a Ford Relay).
+This article will help you to bench test the Ford 20 amp multi-purpose Relay in a step by step fashion (there are two articles in site about bench testing a Ford Relay, the other is here: How To Bench Test A Ford Relay (Large Relay)).

 For your cross reference information: